 With this collection of 30 Church Supper Recipes and Easy Potluck Ideas, you will always be armed with a delicious dish when heading to a church potluck.

 Below, you will find tasty and traditional church supper recipes that everyone will love.
 You will also find plenty of easy potluck ideas, ranging from side dishes to dessert so that you will be prepared no matter what type of dish you're asked to bring.

 There are certain dishes that everyone expects to see at a church supper, such as deviled eggs and dessert salads.
 We have included recipes for the classic potluck dishes, but we have also included some supper ideas that you might not have thought to include.
 Instead of buying drinks at the store, consider making it a truly Southern affair with our sweet tea recipe below.

-No matter which of these dishes you choose to make for your church supper or potluck party, it is sure to be a hit with everyone.
+No matter which of these Southern potluck recipes you choose to make for your church supper or potluck party, these dishes are sure to be a hit with everyone.

 Table of Contents

 Easy Potluck Ideas

 Potlucks are a great option when you are planning a social gathering because it takes most of the pressure off the host or hostess.
 Whether friends are coming to you or you are traveling to someone else's house, any of these quick and easy potluck ideas is bound to impress.
 These classic Southern recipes will be a welcome sight at any gathering.